 If you're still looking for amazingly talented people to team up with for your wedding day, consider the folks below.
 I have worked with all of these awesome vendors on many occasions.
 Tell them I sent you!

 Please note: These are not paid advertisers and I get no kickbacks for recommending them (maybe a high-five).
-These are simply people in the industry who are really, really good at what they do.
+These are simply people in the industry who are really, really good at what they do and have earned my eternal respect through incredible customer care.

 Josi, Sixpence Events